lilwon/lilwon.github.io/_posts/2020-09-24-My-Asian-Skincare-Products-Review.md

    I don't think it did anything either.

 5. [COSRX Advanced Snail 96 Mucin Power Essence](https://www.cosrx.com/cosrx-advanced-snail-96-mucin-power-essence-1.html) <br>
-   I've bought this product multiple times (once from Korea, another from Amazon), hoping and believing that snail essence/mucus would heal my skin from pimples and acne scars, but nope.
+   I've bought this product multiple times (once from Korea, a few times from Amazon), hoping and believing that snail essence/mucus would heal my skin from pimples and acne scars, but nope.
 I only used it as a second moisturizer to hydrate my skin.
 I have no idea if it made my skin any better, but